zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_makefiles.rst

   considered source code directories.

 * The scope of every Makefile is restricted to the contents of that directory.
-A Makefile can only make a direct reference to its own files and subdirectories.
+A Makefile can only make a direct reference to its own files and sub-directories.
 Any file outside the directory has to be referenced in its home directory Makefile.

 * Makefiles list the object files that are included in the link process.
 The build system finds the